javo2002/finnhub_fsa/README.md

 ### Visualization Settings
 In `visual.py`, you can configure various visualization settings to enhance the graphical representation of your data.
 This includes setting specific colors, labels, and plotting styles.

+### Customizing Logger Output
+In `Logger.py`, you can customize the way data is retrieved from `news_data_with_sentiments.csv` for narrowing down on the retrieved data.
+This can aid in later analysis and cooperative analysis.

 ## License